 - Research Before You Sign Up

-As always, if you have been in an accident recently and need some help you can always download Russell’s book here and you can contact us online or give our office a call at 214.88.2216.
-We are here to serve you and help make the process as easy on you as we can.
+As always, if you have been in an accident recently and need some help you can always download Russell’s book here and you can contact us online or give our office a call at (214) 699-4409.
+We are here to serve you and help make the process as easy as possible for you.